 A rat kidney section was sublimed with DHB matrix.
 Lipid imaging data was acquired on a timsTOF fleX instrument (Bruker) at 10 μm pixel size in positive QTOF mode.
-The data were then imported to SCiLS Lab 2022b (Bruker).
-After MALDI Imaging, the very same section was stained with H&E and a high-resolution microscopy image was scanned for histological evaluation in QuPath 0.3.2.
-Glomeruli regions were defined in QuPath based on the histology and exported back to SCiLS.
+The data were imported to SCiLS Lab 2022b (Bruker).
+The very same section was stained with H&E and a high-resolution microscopy image was scanned for histological evaluation in QuPath 0.3.2.
+Renal corpuscule regions were defined in QuPath based on the histology and exported back to SCiLS.
 Lipids were automatically annotated using MetaboScape 2022.
-The SCiLS Lab "co-localization to region" tool was applied to detect annotated lipids occurring with high abundance in glomeruli regions.
-On-tissue MS/MS was performed on two lipids to confirm automatic annotations.
+The SCiLS Lab "colocalization to region" tool was applied to detect annotated lipids occurring with high abundance in renal corpuscule regions.
+Ontissue MS/MS was performed on two lipids to confirm automatic annotations.